Fact-GPT/Team_GPT/prototype/README.txt

 1. Read the text input, DOCX and PDF files provided by a user.

-2. Break the contents down into factual claims using GPT-3.5-Turbo.
+2. Extract keywords or sets of keywords using GPT-3.5-Turbo.

-3. Simplify the phrases into search-engine friendly terms using GPT-3.5-Turbo

-4. Search the database of Google Fact Check Explore's database using simplified claims as keywords (Fact Check Explore's).Results will be provided as a link or a set of links.
-If someone have checked and published the claim before, the details, such as date of fact checking, verdict(true or not), should be contained in the link in JSON format.
+3. Search the Google Fact Check Explore's database using keywords.
+Results will be provided as a link or a set of links.
+It should contain the details of fact check review, such as url and verdict(true or false) in the JSON format.

-5. Picking claim, Fact Checker, and url of fact-checker's website up from the JSON file in the links.
+4. Collecting claim, Fact Checker, and url of fact-checker's website up from the links.

-6. Jump into the website and scrape contents (newspaper3k).
-Then summarise it (Ask GPT-4).

-7. Display all sets of claim, Fact Checker, url and summary that fact-checkers have examined already.
-This suggests that incorrect information could be contained in the user input text or user uploaded files.
+5. Display them.

-You can demonstrate the functions using "sample.docx" and "sample.pdf" which are in the same project repository.
-There will be three results will be shown.
+(You can demonstrate the applications using "sample.docx" and "sample.pdf" those are in the same project repository.)

 -----
 Structure:
  The application has been build by Flask.
- All functions above are in the "functions.py" file.
-The "app.py" file just import the functions from the "functions.py" file and implement them.
+ Most functions above are programmed in the "functions.py" file.
+The "app.py" file reads the text input or uploaded by the users.
+Then it imports the functions from the "functions.py" and implement them.

- This simple structure makes it more understandable for people to understand what is happening inside the app.
+ The core functions are calling API of both GPT-3.5-turbo and Google's database.
+GPT has the latest API model of "GPT-4", but it needs long time to execute.
+Therefore, we selected GPT-3.5-turbo for the app.

 -----
 Future Development: